morganc20/seng-550-final-project/finalReport.md

 In the Naive Bayes model, the feature space was refined to include the title and text fields.
 The text and title fields were tokenized and transformed into numerical vectors using vectorization techniques.
 Common words were filtered out to enhance the relevance of features.
 The resulting feature vectors were merged to create the final input for the model.

+#### Logistic Regression
+In the Logistic Regression model, the feature space was refined to include both the `text` and `title` fields.
+The text and title fields were tokenized, stop words were removed and vectorized using TF-IDF after hashing with 10,000 features (5,000 feature hash for the title).
+The features `title` and `text` were combined using `VectorAssembler` into a single feature vector(`assembled_features`).

 ### Experiment setup
 Ayo